PipedreamHQ/pipedream/docs/docs/code/nodejs/managing-state/README.md

 # Managing state

-In Node.js (Javascript) code steps, you can also store and retrieve data in code steps.
+In Node.js (Javascript) code steps, you can also store and retrieve data within in code steps without connecting a 3rd party database service.

-This is very useful for tracking data between runs of a particular workflow or sharing data between workflows.
+This is very useful for tracking data between runs of a particular workflow, making sure workflows only run once per unique record or sharing data between workflows.

 :::warning
 This functionality is limited to only Node.js code steps at this time.